CRH plc: 2000–2010: later acquisitions

 The company entered Switzerland in 2000 with the EUR 425 million purchase of Jura Group, adding cement, concrete and aggregates operations, as well as a regional distribution network.
-In the following year, CRH took an interest in Nesher Israel Cement Works, the only cement producer in that country, by taking a 25% stake in its holding company Mashav.
-In July 2003 it agreed to pay EUR 693 million to acquire Cementbouw - a do-it-yourself store chain and building materials producer in the Netherlands.
-In 2004 CRH paid €429m to purchase a 49 percent stake in Portuguese cement producer Secil.
+The following year, CRH acquired a 25% stake in Mashav, holding company for Nesher Israel Cement Works, the only cement producer in that country.
+In July 2003, the company bought Cementbouw - a do-it-yourself store chain and building materials producer in the Netherlands for EUR 693 million.
+In 2004, CRH paid €429m to purchase a 49% stake in Portuguese cement producer Secil.
 It sold that stake again in 2012 for €574m following a ruling on a shareholder dispute by an arbitration tribunal at the Paris-based International Chamber of Commerce.

-In the United States, CRH acquired Ohio's Shelly Group in 2000, and CRH acquired Mount Hope Rock Products, based in New Jersey in 2002 and Ashland Paving And Construction (APAC) of Atlanta in 2006.
-APAC was the company's largest deal.
-In 2007 CRH purchased four companies worth a total of $350 million (€251 million) to add to its US materials division: these companies are Conrad Yelvington Distributors Inc. (CYDI), Eugene Sand & Gravel, Cessford Construction and McMinn's Asphalt and Prospect Agrregates.
+Expansion in the United States continued; CRH acquired Ohio's Shelly Group in 2000, Mount Hope Rock Products, based in New Jersey in 2002 and Ashland Paving And Construction (APAC) of Atlanta in 2006, the company's largest deal.
+In 2007 CRH purchased four companies worth a total of $350 million (€251 million) to add to its US materials division: these companies were Conrad Yelvington Distributors Inc. (CYDI), Eugene Sand & Gravel, Cessford Construction and McMinn's Asphalt and Prospect Aggregates.
 Also in 2008, CRH agreed to purchase a landscape paver, Pavestone, for $540 million.

-In 2006 CRH invested in a cement factory based in the Heilongjiang region in China.
-It has built on that presence acquiring a 26% stake in the Jilin Yatai Group and an option to acquire 49% in the future.
-In 2008 CRH agreed to buy a 50 percent stake in Indian cement company My Home Industries Ltd. for €290 million ($452 million).
+The company entered Asian markets with investments in China's Heilongjiang region by acquiring a 26% stake in the Jilin Yatai Group (2006) as well as 50% of India's My Home Industries Ltd (2008).

 2011–2019: Americas, Europe and emerging markets

 CRH confirmed in 2013 that it was interested in looking at other opportunities in India.
-In 2015, CRH remained listed in both London and Dublin.
-In February 2015, CRH agreed to purchase the UK building materials producer Lafarge Tarmac.
-In 2015, CRH purchased US$6.5 billion of assets from the newly formed company LafargeHolcim.
-The acquisition almost tripled CRH's net debt, bringing it to €6.6 billion.
-The LafargeHolcim acquisition made CRH "the world’s third-largest building materials group by market value."
-A week after CEO Albert Manifold announced that CRH was looking for large-scale acquisitions, in August 2015, CRH paid $1.3 billion for CR Laurence, a glazing company based in California.
-At the time, CRH already had a similar business in North America called BuildingEnvelope, with 4,500 employees, which it said it would integrate with CRH.
+In February 2015, the company acquired assets worth US$6.5 billion from LafargeHolcim, becoming the world's third-largest building materials group by market value.
+This acquisition almost tripled CRH's net debt, bringing it to €6.6 billion.
+In August 2015, CRH paid $1.3 billion for CR Laurence, a glazing company based in California.
+The acquisition complemented CRH's existing North American BuildingEnvelope division, which employed 4,500 people at the time.
 By November 2015, CRH was getting about a fifth of its operating earnings from US infrastructure.